The COVID crisis has an unexpected surprise – a Boom in Plastic and Cosmetic Surgery

 - Estonia experiences post-coronavirus crisis cosmetic surgery boom (Estonia News Agency)

 - A Post-Quarantine Plastic Surgery Boom Is Happening (Instyle magazine USA)

 How long is the cosmetic surgery boom expected to last?

 Most plastic surgeons see a surge in demand post Winter every year – usually, the busy surgery season is from September to early January.
 The COVID Crisis cosmetic surgery boom is expected to last until January depending on the spread of the Virus and availability of hospital operating theatres and PPE.
 The only thing that is slowing down the boom is the supply of hospital lists and some mothers having to do homeschooling.

-Patients interested in surgery before Christmas 2020 should contact their favourite Plastic Surgeon as soon as possible.
+Patients interested in surgery in early 2021 should contact their favourite Plastic Surgeon as soon as possible.